 If you win a small claims lawsuit against an insured defendant, their insurance company will probably send you a check within a few weeks.
 The defendant also has the right to appeal, but most small claims verdicts are not worth the cost of the appeals process.

 If the defendant was not insured, they might voluntarily make arrangements to pay the judgment.
 Otherwise, you will need to take steps to “enforce” the judgment.
-Squabble’s in-app enforcement mechanism will be available in Winter 2021 or Spring 2022.
-This will enable you collect on your judgment all through the app.
+Squabble’s in-platform enforcement mechanism will be available in Winter 2021 or Spring 2022.
+This will enable you collect on your judgment all through Squabble.
 Until then, your court’s clerk will have resources to help you collect.

 You can get in touch with us though our contact page.
 We can’t offer legal advice, but we can help you understand how the system works and how to prepare for court.